TeachingNLP/workshop-book/introduction.md

     - 6 on courses & curriculum
     - 7 on tools & assignments
 - Demographics
-    - 13 accepted submissions are from Europe,
+    - 13 accepted submissions are from Europe
     - 13 from north America (12 USA, 1 Canada)

 ## Useful links